 Our area is 5 miles to the north, 5 miles to the south and 12 miles to the west

-All GP practices are required to declare the mean earnings of GPs in the practice for the year 2014-2015, which was £111,563 before tax and NI.
-This is for 2 full time and 2 part time GPs who worked in the practice for more than 6 months.
+This is for 2 full time GPs and 4 part time GPs who worked in the practice for more than 6 months.